There are two styles of traditional carved cuckoo clocks – Station House (Bahnhausle uhren) and Hunter Piece (Jagdtstuck).

-Station House cuckoo clocks are designed to resemble a guardhouse from an old train station.The Station House cuckoos possess an architectural style and tend to be more geometric than the free form Hunter clocks.
-The Station House models are signified by ivy pattern tracery work along the sides and roof.
+Station House cuckoo clocks are designed to resemble a guardhouse from an old train station.The Station House cuckoo's possess an architectural style and tend to be more geometric than the free form 'Hunter' style cuckoo clocks.
+The Station House models are also signified by their ivy pattern tracery work which runs along the sides and roof and is beautifully ornamental.

 Our traditional carved cuckoo clocks are perfect for any setting, drawing on centuries of craftsmanship with no expense spared in the manufacture of these timeless cuckoo clocks.